 SQL Server does not use bitmap indexes to access data in its database.
 Instead, it uses reverse keys and functions to access data.
 Data Values can change even before being committed in SQL Server.
 This can cause issues in identifying errors and correcting them.

-9) Oracle vs SQL Server: Automation Support, Parallel Execution & Shareability
+9) Automation Support, Parallel Execution & Shareability

 Oracle offers automation support through its database upgrade assistant.
 It also supports parallel query execution and incorporates multiple database schemas/blueprints into one instance.
 The subset collection of these database schemas are shared between all the schemas and users.